Want to build an impressive chest and trice[ with just dumbbells? I’ve got you covered.

 How To Do It

-- Keep the head in a neutral position, avoiding any forward jutting of the neck.
+- Keep the head neutral, avoiding any forward jutting of the neck.

 11. Incline Dumbbell Tricep Extension